metabase/metabase/docs/dashboards/filters.md

 ![Wiring up a dashboard filter to a card](./images/wiring-cards.png)

-If there’s a card on your dashboard that you don’t want to use with the filter, or that doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you select.
+If there’s a card on your dashboard that you don’t want the filter to update, or that doesn’t make sense to use with the filter, that’s okay — Metabase will only apply the filter to the cards you select.

 ## Filtering dashboards with native/SQL questions